If you have any feedback on how we can make our new website better please do contact us. We would like to hear from you.

 Q. Solar vs. Grid Power?

 A. Solar always wins because grid power gets interrupted and fish die in minutes without a (UPS) uninterruptible power supply.
-Your only UPS choice is spare charged batteries or other stored power sources.
-Its not really a choice though, petro spills are a fish poison thats almost impossible to rectify and diesel/gasoline powered devices should not be used around ponds.

 Q. Does your recommended airflow at 2 lpm (0.1 cfm) per 1/4 acre provide enough oxygen for my pond?